inkdropapp/docs-old/src/pages/manual/managing-tasks-with-status.md

 title: "Turn notes into tasks"
 ---

 Inkdrop is a Swiss Army knife in the world of note-taking.
 One of its features is task management.
 It's possible due to the dedicated progress statuses.
-You can add a status like 'Active' or 'Completed' to manage task-oriented notes easier.
+You can use statuses like 'Active' or 'Completed' to manage task-oriented notes easier.

 ![Task management](./managing-tasks-with-status-note_status.png)